Designing an AI-Ready Enterprise Data Platform

 A role-aware, personalized homepage to surface relevant insights and drive faster decisions

-We restructured the homepage to prioritize action.
+I restructured the homepage to prioritize action.
 CTAs were clarified, irrelevant modules removed, and sections tailored by role.
 The result: less noise, more relevance, and faster access to key data.

 I introduced the My Assets page, a centralized place to manage published and favorited data products.
 It reduced search reliance and cut access time significantly.